TheJumpCloud/jumpcloud-slack-app/Azure/README.md

 ![Parameters](./images/signingSecret.png)

 The JumpCloud API Key, ORG Id and slack Signing Secret parameters are all validated for correct parameter field length before the resource can be built.
-Optionally change the data storage retention value for extended logging (There may be additional costs associated with changing this value).
+Optionally, change the data storage retention value for extended logging (There may be additional costs associated with changing this value).

 ![Parameters](./images/newDeployment.png)